bcgov/cas-registration/docs/compliance/penalties.md

 ## How does BCIERS calculate penalties

 - During our overnight processes, each obligation invoice is inspected by the system to see if it has recently been paid (elicensing_invoice.fee_amount_balance == $0.00) and if a penalty or penalties should be applied.
-- If, after looking at the type of obligation (supplementary vs initial), the related due dates & the balance owing on the obligation the system determines that a penalty should be created; the overnight process will call the [PenaltyCalculationService.create_penalty()](../../bc_obps/compliance/service/penalty_calculation_service.py) with the appropriate function & parameters for the penalty type.
+- If, after looking at the type of obligation (supplementary vs initial), the related due dates & the balance owing on the obligation, the system determines that a penalty should be created; the overnight process will call [PenaltyCalculationService.create_penalty()](../../bc_obps/compliance/service/penalty_calculation_service.py) with the appropriate parameters for the penalty type.
-- The PenaltyCalculationService will create one CompliancePenalty record & several CompliancePenaltyAccrual records for each day that the calculation ran.
+- The PenaltyCalculationService will create one CompliancePenalty record & several CompliancePenaltyAccrual records (one accrual record for each day that the calculation ran).
 - The PenaltyCalculationService will make an API call to eLicensing to create an invoice for the total penalty amount owing
 - The BCIERS system will then ingest the penalty invoice data from eLicensing and mirror that data to its own ElicensingInvoice table record
+- The penalty invoice is due 30 days from the date it was created

 Example: